 While the emphasis will be to facilitate equal access to education and the development of a single education system that will cater for the needs of all learners (Persons with Disabilities and/or disabled) within an inclusive environment, the Government shall meet all the requirements of educational needs of all categories of Persons with Disabilities in a targeted timeframe by method of inclusion and or through special schools wherever required.
+The government will also ensure that adequate human resource is developed for imparting quality education to PwDs in the State.

 - 1) The development of a clear inclusive policy that includes all stakeholders and which is understood and accepted at school as well as other levels and by the wider community. - 2) Curriculum development in regular schools to ensure flexibility, addition and adaptation according to the needs of individual learners, regardless of the category to which they seem to belong. - 3) Home based education for severely challenged persons. - 4) Training for on-going pre-service and in-service teachers and other school staff. - 5) Standardization of salaries of all special educators with the mainstream school teachers in accordance with central Govt. scale and pattern of TGT and PGT. - 6) Parent empowerment programs to encourage parent involvement in assessment and decision-making concerning their children.
-These programs need to occur in conjunction with the sensitization of professionals to this need. - 7) Appropriate technology development in education and training. - 8) Adequate and appropriate education support services to all learners. - 9) Earlier access to education for all learners, but in particular for learners with special education needs. - 10) Links between education and the world of work need to be strengthened - 11) Effective and relevant research. - 12) Measures towards 100% enrolment of all children with disabilities in inclusive/special schools in a time bound manner.
-This will require opening of more special schools to accommodate the backlog.
+These programs need to occur in conjunction with the sensitization of professionals to this need. - 7) Appropriate technology development in education and training. - 8) Adequate and appropriate education support services to all learners. - 9) Earlier access to education for all learners, but in particular for learners with special education needs. - 10) Links between education and the world of work need to be strengthened

-- 13) Appropriate methods to assess and identify children with disabilities. - 14) Transport systems to ensure that children with disabilities reach educational institutions. - 15) All the existing regular schools should be suitably adapted for inclusive education. - 16) Appropriate human resource development to address the educational issues of category-wise PwDs.
+- 11) Effective and relevant research. - 12) Measures towards 100% enrolment of all children with disabilities in inclusive/special schools in a time bound manner.
+This will require opening of more special schools to accommodate the backlog. - 13) Appropriate methods to assess and identify children with disabilities. - 14) Transport systems to ensure that children with disabilities reach educational institutions. - 15) All the existing regular schools should be suitably adapted for inclusive education. - 16) Appropriate human resource development to address the educational issues of category-wise PwDs. - 17) All BEd and PTT (Primary Teacher Training centres under DIET) course curricula would have a compulsory paper on "Inclusive Education for Children with Disabilities". - 18) Make special provision for adaptation of technology and pedagogy for inclusion of PwDs in accessing education in Information Technology. - 19) Developing and making available adequate educational material for PwDs in higher education of their choice.